innovationgarage/innovationgarage.github.io/README.md

 <img align="right" width="150" src="TinyTracker.png">

 ### [TinyTracker](https://github.com/innovationgarage/ElCheapoAIS-nmea)
 TinyTracker (Formerly ElcheapoAIS) is a device that can be used to relay AIS messages from a ship, including its own position, speed etc to land using its regular (satellite) internet connection.
-Designed to be used together with GeoCloud on the server side, but can send the NMEA stream to any raw TCP port.
+Designed to be used together with GeoCloud on the server side but can send the NMEA stream to any raw TCP port.

 <img align="right" width="150" src="PSB.jpg">

 ### [ProtoSwitchBoard](https://innovationgarage.github.io/ProtoSwitchBoard)
-Does all your electronics prototypes end up looking like a snake nest?
+Do all your electronics prototypes end up looking like a snake nest?
 ProtoSwitchBoard is a labeled interconnect for your project designed to make your experimental prototypes as easy to follow as your circuit diagram!

 <img align="right" width="150" src="cathedral.PNG">